|Tim Roufs||extended search|

 She'd tell him, and he'd say, "Let's go."

-And finally they engaged -- when they get through discussing.
+And finally they engaged -- when they got through discussing.

 They had plenty to eat.
 It was there for them.

-Maybe the girl, in this other camp, following that journey of her family, passed by the visitor she talked with earlier.
+Maybe the girl, in this other camp, following the journey of her family, passed by the visitor she talked with earlier.